carlspring/commons-http/README.md

 This is simple library for common HTTP operations.

 It currently supports:
-- Partial requests for single ranges
+- Partial fetches for single ranges